 hwclock is distributed and maintained by Bryan Henderson (bryanh@giraffe-data.com).

 There is another widely used version of hwclock, which is part of the util-linux package.
 It was forked from Bryan's version in 1999.
-In the time since then, far more development has gone into Bryan's version; it runs on more kinds of systems, has more features, and is far more accurate.
-On the other hand, due to its stability, the util-linux version is less likely to have a bug.
+In the time since then, far more development has gone into Bryan's version; it has more features and is far more accurate.
+On the other hand, because of its stability, the util-linux version is less likely to have a bug.
+There are some systems on which one version works but the other does not.
+On the most popular kinds of systems, the util-linux version is more likely to work, because it is more popular.
+The two main reasons people give for using Bryan's version instead of the util-linux version are the microsecond accuracy and the --fast option, which takes up to two seconds off the run time in exchange for precision of only 1 second.